-- Classroom and peer related questions and concerns should be directed to classroom teachers. - Specialty class related questions and concerns should be directed to specialty teachers. - General school related questions and concerns, including but not limited those related to lunch ordering, snacks, billing, school events, schedules, paperwork, uniforms, and attendance should be directed to the front office. - Admissions related questions and concerns should be directed to the Director of Admissions. - Technology related questions and concerns should be directed to the Manager of Technology. - Athletics related questions and concerns should be directed to the Manager of Athletics. - Before and After School (B&A) related questions and concerns should be directed to the Manager of B&A. - Social-Emotional questions or concerns should be directed to the School Counselor. - Questions or concerns related to services provided vendors and/or staff, such as after school clubs and classes including but not limited to Jazzerettes, tutoring, and music lessons, should be directed to the vendor and/or staff member responsible for the club/class. - Should additional questions or concerns remain after speaking with the staff member/s designated above, they should then be directed to administration.
+- Classroom and peer related questions and concerns should be directed to classroom teachers. - Specialty class related questions and concerns should be directed to specialty teachers. - General school related questions and concerns, including but not limited those related to lunch ordering, snacks, billing, school events, schedules, paperwork, uniforms, and attendance should be directed to the front office. - Admissions related questions and concerns should be directed to the Enrollment Director. - Technology related questions and concerns should be directed to the Manager of Technology. - Athletics related questions and concerns should be directed to the Manager of Athletics. - Before and After School (B&A) related questions and concerns should be directed to Assistant Principal Katrina Duke. - Questions or concerns related to services provided vendors and/or staff, such as after school clubs and classes including but not limited to Jazzerettes, tutoring, and music lessons, should be directed to the vendor and/or staff member responsible for the club/class.

-- Questions related to Lower School, JrK-4th grades, should be directed to the Assistant Principal. - Questions related to Upper School, 5th-8th grades, should be directed to the Principal of Upper School. - Should addition questions or concerns remain after speaking with the administrators as designated above, they should then be directed to the Head of School.
+- Should additional questions or concerns remain after speaking with the staff member/s designated above, they should then be directed to administration. - Questions related to Lower School, JrK-4th grades, should be directed to Assistant Principal Katrina Duke. - Questions related to Upper School, 5th-8th grades, should be directed to Principal Brett Wallis. - Should addition questions or concerns remain after speaking with the administrators as designated above, they should then be directed to the Head of School.